Paxton leaves early, Yankees hit 6 homers to top Texas 14-7

 Five relievers followed Paxton with a scoreless inning apiece, and Stephen Tarpley (1-0) got his first big league win.

-Michael King, a 24-year-old right-hander making his major league debut, was the only New York pitcher to get more than three outs.
-He allowed an unearned run on his error in two innings.
+Michael King, a 24-year-old right-hander making his major league debut, was the only New York pitcher to get more than three outs, allowed an unearned run on his error in two innings.

 Rookie Joe Palumbo (0-3) allowed three homers and struck out seven in three-plus innings as the Rangers lost for the 10th time in 12 games.